quixio/quix-streams/docs/publish.md

 ### Parameter definitions

-Quix Streams allows you to define metadata for parameters and events to describe them.
-You can define things like human readable names, descriptions, acceptable ranges of values, etc. Quix SaaS uses some of this configuration when visualizing data on the platform, but you can also use them in your own models, bridges, or visualization implementations.
+Quix Streams enables you to define metadata for parameters and events to describe them.
+You can define things like human readable names, descriptions, acceptable ranges of values, and so on.
+Quix Platform uses some of this configuration when visualizing data on the platform, but you can also use them in your own models, bridges, or visualization implementations.

 === "Python"
     We call this parameter metadata `ParameterDefinitions`, and all you need to do is to use the `add_definition` helper function of the `stream.timeseries` property: